Ben Cohen (rugby union): Status as a gay icon

 Cohen appeared on the cover of Compete Magazine July 2011 issue and the cover of Out in August 2011.

 On 18 June 2013, he was named as one of the initial inductees to the National Gay and Lesbian Sports Hall of Fame newly established in Chicago, Illinois.

 In 2010, Cohen donated a signed jockstrap to support GMFA, a British charity addressing gay men's health issues, which was sold at auction at the Royal Vauxhall Tavern.
 He also featured on the front cover and in an interview section of GMFA's printed FS Magazine in November 2010.

 Cohen founded The Ben Cohen StandUp Foundation to combat bullying, and he has specifically noted homophobia as one of the bullying problems on the StandUp agenda.

-TV appearances
+TV

 In September 2013, Cohen took part as a contestant in the eleventh series of Strictly Come Dancing.
 He was partnered with Russian professional dancer Kristina Rihanoff.
 The couple were later eliminated from the competition.

 In January 2016, Cohen took part as a contestant on the third series of The Jump, as a replacement for Mark-Francis Vandelli.
 He later won the series on 6 March 2016, beating Dean Cain.

 In 2017, Cohen was a contestant on season 7, episode 8 of The Celebrity Chase.

 In January 2018, he participated in And They're Off! in aid of Sport Relief.

 In December 2023, Cohen participated in ITV's The Real Full Monty to raise awareness of cancer.

+In 2026 he appeared in SAS: Who Dares Wins.